-The trick is that require adds modules to its cache before it starts loading the module.
-That way, if any require call made while it is running tries to load it, it is already known, and the current interface will be returned, rather than starting to load the module once more (which would eventually overflow the stack).
+The trick is that require adds the interface object for a module to its cache before it starts loading the module.
+That way, if any require call made while it is running try to load it, it is already known, and the current interface will be returned, rather than starting to load the module once more (which would eventually overflow the stack).